 - □ The built-in speakers may be turned off.
-Press <Fn>+<F3> to turn on the speakers. - □ The speaker volume may be turned to the minimum.
-Press <Fn>+<F4> and then ▲ or → to increase the volume.
-You can also use the Volume up and Volume down keys below the touchpad of your computer. - □ If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - □ If you are using an application that has its own volume control, check that the volume is turned up. - □ Check the volume controls in Windows.
+Press <Fn>+<F2> to turn on the speakers. - □ The speaker volume may be turned to the minimum.
+Press <Fn>+<F4> and then ↑ or → to increase the volume. - □ If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - □ If you are using an application that has its own volume control, check that the volume is turned up. - Check the volume controls in Windows.